Terrycoco/nextjs-redux-boilerplate/README.md

 ## Why another boilerplate?

 This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).
+Out of the box, we get:

+- Automatic transpilation and bundling (with webpack and babel)
+- Hot code reloading
+- Server rendering and indexing of `./pages`
+- Static file serving. `./static/` is mapped to `/static/`

 In addition, I have added setup for:
 - node / express customized server
 - redux / redux-thunk / actions /reducers
+- persistent storage of redux store across pages and browser refreshes
 - material-ui (with customized theme)
 - SASS
 - service worker registration at root scope